 Fair enough, yet the reader cannot help but feel at least a bit duped.
 It’s like watching a movie all the way through to find out who the killer was only to have the film end without bringing closure.
 The author has since ceased writing about the therapy issues, focusing instead on fiction and nonfiction books about animals, including his 2011 work: “Dogs Make Us Human.”
 This makes the reader wonder if perhaps, one day, our empathetic canines will prove to be the most successful “therapists” of all?
 If you go by Jeffrey Moussaieff Masson’s philosophies from Against Therapy, they certainly could do no worse.

-An author and freelance writer residing in Burlington, Kentucky.
+Karen Laven is an author and award-winning poet residing in Burlington, Kentucky.